 ACCESS AND COMMUTING

 IF YOU’RE WALKING:

-Old Montreal has a bus line specially assigned to the city’s historic quarter (and the Old Port area): The 715 bus
+Old Montreal has a bus line specially assigned to the city’s historic district (and the Old Port area): The 715 bus

 However, there are several other bus lines going to Old Montreal: